xieweiAlex/English_Learning/words/2025/words-Oct-25.md

 **Bipedal** legs.

 He lived his life with **reckless abandon**.

 He doesn't care about scandals, slanders, **calumnies**, **aspersions**, or defamation. -
 And absolutely no dog jokes, **lest** she **cast aspersions** on Chinese eating habits.

 ### Economist Newsletter

+Could Donald Trump become president again in 2028?
+There is a legal case for a third term—but it is **strewn with** obstacles.

 Many observers (The Economist included) worried about the global economy when Donald Trump announced **swingeing** tariffs in April.